-- Data is typically selected by Value data type.
-If you want pre-calculated indicators in your Reporting Mart, choose Indicator. - Combined data types, such as Value + Indicator, are not supported for PMF Quick Reporting Marts. - 7.
+- □ Data is typically selected by Value data type.
+If you want pre-calculated indicators in your Reporting Mart, choose Indicator. - 7.
 If you want any data to be omitted, select one or more filters from the Filters section. - 8.
 In the Report drop-down menu, select Quick Reporting Mart. - 9.
 Click Run.
 PMF creates and updates the PMF Quick Reporting Mart.

-Note: The data file and metadata for the PMF Quick Reporting Mart will be placed into the pmf_data_tenants folder.
+Note: The data file and metadata for the PMF Quick Reporting Mart will be placed into the pmf\data\tenants folder.
 The Report Title you entered will be used for its name, with all spaces and other non-standard file characters deleted.